 What happens to the money collected if there is no strike?

-We will hold any unused funds in perpetuity so that we are better prepared for the next round of contract negotiations.
-Also, we may, with the approval of the Executive Board, use the fund to make donations in solidarity with other unions.
+The strike & solidarity fund committee will propose a course of action for any unused money.
+The committee may propose to disband and, if approved by the governing bodies of both unions, the disbandment will result in each organization retaining half of the remaining funds.
+The PTLFC has committed to holding any unused funds in perpetuity so that we are better prepared for the next round of contract negotiations.
+Also, the PTLFC may, with the approval of the Executive Board, use the fund to make donations in solidarity with other unions.